me3zaAKAgoat/cub3d/README.md

 # Chores

+- [ ] might need map max width and max height
+- [ ] Orientation should be flipped the bigger the ray angle gets the more the ray turns anti clock wise
 - [ ] Sanitize AV and AC
 - [ ] Add sanitization of the map (all void is covered by walls)
   - check if any HORIZONTAL TERM is precedented with a WALL element